aclark4life/python-packages-doc/crashcourse.rst

 .. _`open a ticket`: https://bitbucket.org/pythonpackages/pythonpackages.com/issues/new

-.. _`sign up for the beta`: https://pythonpackages.com/signup
+.. _`signs up for the beta`: https://pythonpackages.com/signup